Beasky-dev/ProgCon/Activities/ReadMe.txt

-Welcome to my machine projects page!
+Welcome to my activities page!